 As a small business, you might want to protect your business name, brand name, or company name.
-Name protections for goods happen through trademark registration.
-Name protection for services happens through service mark registration.
-The service mark and trademark application process goes through the United States Patent and Trademark Office (USPTO).
+Trademark registration protects names.
+Service mark registrations protect names for services.
+The trademark application process goes through the United States Patent and Trademark Office (USPTO).
 Visit FindLaw's Trademark Law section to learn more about getting a registered trademark and your trademark rights.

 The U.S. Patent and Trademark Office also handles patent applications.
 A patent covers inventions that are novel, useful, and non-obvious.
 There are three types of patents: utility patents, design patents, and plant patents.

 Get Legal Advice from an Intellectual Property Attorney

 Copyright law is complex.
 If you are a small business owner and entrepreneur looking to begin the copyright registration process with the U.S. Copyright Office, contact an intellectual property attorney.

 Visit FindLaw's Copyrights section to learn more about copyrights.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.